 - Why do I want a dog like this?

 Do you like the idea of a large, strong and powerful dog?
-That’s great if you have the time and patience to train them, and the energy to exercise and them daily.
+That’s great if you have the time and patience to train them, and the energy to exercise and them on a daily basis.

-If you get stressed about time and can’t give your dog proper exercise, then he or she will end up even more frustrated as they sense your stress.
+If you get stressed about time and can’t give your dog proper exercise, then he or she will end up even more frustrated as they sense that you are stressed out.
 If you and your dog are both stressed, that’s not a good scenario.
 You want your life with your dog to be fun and enjoyable for both of you.

 Is the Pitbull Rottweiler Mix Illegal?

-You must be willing to accept great responsibility when you choose to adopt the Rottweiler-Pitbull mix breed.
+You must be willing to accept great responsibility when you choose to adopt or buy the Rottweiler-Pitbull mix breed.

 Proper Training of the Rottweiler Pitbull Mix

-Finally, you must take him out into the public for socialization.
-The more exposure to other people and other dogs as a normal part of their routine, the more normal it is for them to not get alarmed when they do.
+The more exposure that your dog/s gets with other people, animals, and objects as a normal every day part of their routine.
+The more normal it is for them to not get alarmed by stranger objects, animals, & people.